DataSQRL/sqrl-k8s/README.md

 [Flink Operator Documentation](https://nightlies.apache.org/flink/flink-kubernetes-operator-docs-main/)

-or you can install all the cluster-level dependencies with terraform (when you are using the default, ensure your minikube cluster configuration is stored under path "~/.kube/config" and the config context named minikube)
+Also you can install all the cluster-level dependencies with terraform (when you are using the default, ensure your minikube cluster configuration is stored under path "~/.kube/config" and the config context is named as minikube, for further customization you can reconfigure under terraform/)

 ```bash
 cd terraform